rbensonevans/braineumDAO/README.md

 # braineumDAO
-Governance for a revolutionary, A.I.-driven, crypto-based new world called BraineumVerse.
+Governance for BraineumVerse, a futuristic, A.I.-driven, crypto-based new world.